Army Warrant Officer Cohort celebrates 107th birthday, focuses on operational readiness

 |Downloads:

-This work, Army Warrant Officer Cohort celebrates 107th birthday, focuses on operational readiness, by SSG Shawn Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Warrant Officer Cohort celebrates 107th birthday, focuses on operational readiness, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.